Not-Dan/invManager/Readme.md

 * Create Queries
     * Edit Product
 * Change forms to submit ajax with event.preventDefault(); to work around redirecting and send messages
+* find a better way to make buttons change display
+### User Interface
+* Make it look better

 ## Acknowledgements
 I appreciate all the help from the developer community!
 Without these guys, I wouldn't have gotten this far.
 I owe them a lot more than just some acknowlegements in a small git repo.